archit120/approx-traj-opt/README.md

    - Define Gym environment
    - Create reward function
  - Decide with RL algorithm to use
-   - Decided to go with SAC
+   - Decided to go with SAC with learnable temperature
  - Decide NN architecture
    - Trivial architectures for now
   - Implement learning algorithm
+ - Implement TensorBoard